 So, over the next few weeks I’m going to share them with you.
 Some of you probably have heard these tracks before – you were there the first time around.
 But many of you probably weren’t… so some of them warrant a second showing, considering the whole aim of my music these days is to get it used (remember, its FREE for all you non-commercialites!).
 Some show their age, but aren’t too bad.

-First up is a track I made during university (the first time around, as a ‘music’ student), called ‘Soul Searcher’.
+First up is a track I made during university (the first time around, as a ‘music’ student), called ‘Soul Searcher’, I remember watching from the window the medicine students walking by in their Advance Design medical scrubs while I was just chilling doing my music.
 If I remember correctly, this track was the result of a bit of an experiment in vocal recording, that ended up quite atmospheric.
 Yes, it’s me warbling away but don’t worry, I’m not THAT bad of a vocalist.

 Soul Searcher | DOWNLOAD >>